 How you will be affected by the changes will depend on your individual circumstances.
 For more information on Universal Credit, see our comprehensive guide in the Supporting Documents panel to the right.

 The Department for Work & Pensions has produced a step-by-step guide to the entire Universal Credit process, which you can watch below.
-You can also ring the Government’s helpline on 0345 6000723.

 Get in touch with the Greenfields team on the information below: